JDonnellyCodeInstitute/weather/README.md

   - The weather icon changes depending on the condition field in the weather data pulled from the JSON.
   - When the phone/tablet user taps on the weather icon it increases in size, when the laptop user hovers over the weather icon it increases in size and a line of text appears on screen stating the current weather condition.
   - Users can click on the weather icon and the text at the bottom of the page will show the weather condition.
-  - Users can click on the temperature to toggle between centigrade and farenheit.
+  - Users can click on the temperature to toggle between centigrade and fahrenheit.
   - Temperature is the largest text on the page as the most important written data.
   - The location can be seen just under the temperature.